Why Vaalco Energy's Shares Dropped

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of independent oil and gas company Vaalco Energy dropped as much as 11% today after the company released earnings.
+What: Shares of oil & gas company Vaalco Energy fell 13% today after reporting earnings.

 Interested in more info on Vaalco Energy?
 Add it to your watchlist by clicking here.

 The article Why Vaalco Energy's Shares Dropped originally appeared on Fool.com.Fool contributor Travis Hoium has no position in any stocks mentioned.
 The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.